Art-History-Department-Kenyon/Exhibition_Template/pages/section2.md

 # set background-position for featured image, "center", "top", "bottom"
 position: center
 # major heading to display over featured image
-heading: Reveal
+heading: Section 2 Title
 # paragraph text below heading in featured image
-sub-heading: Objects as Revealers
+sub-heading: Section 2 subtitle
 # additional padding added to the feature to increase size.
 Give value in em or px, e.g. "5em".
 padding: 3em
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---

-# Reveal
+# Section 2 Title

-Reveal section text goes here.
+Section 2 goes here.

+Can put in images here too.

+{% include feature/image.html objectid="ezor_001b;ezor_001a" width="50" %}